The Ruth Bader Ginsburg &

 Pancreatic cancer is diagnosed in men and women at roughly the same rate but affects around 20 percent more Blacks than whites.
 Through the Ruth Bader Ginsburg & John Lewis Pancreatic Cancer Research Program, the Lustgarten Foundation seeks to help close the gap in the number of early-career women and minorities applying for and receiving funding to study pancreatic cancer and conducting research leading to better understanding and treatment of the disease.

-This program is being administered by the AACR and is currently accepting submissions.
+Supported in part by Bristol Myers Squibb, the program is being administered by the AACR and is currently accepting submissions.
 Please see https://www.aacr.org/professionals/research-funding/current-funding-opportunities/.

 As a federally-designated 501(c)(3) tax-exempt nonprofit organization, the Lustgarten Foundation is prohibited from engaging in political campaign activity, and the establishment of the Ruth Bader Ginsburg & John Lewis Pancreatic Cancer Research Program should not be interpreted as a political statement.